CongM/academic-kickstart/content/project/Constructing-Affinity-Matrix-for-Spectral-Clustering/index.md

 date = 2018-05-01T00:00:00

 # Project summary to display on homepage.
-summary = "Built network models that could be scaled to analyze large networks."
+summary = "Built a framework on constructing affinity matrix for spectral clustering."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`